-- 1. Following a satisfactory positive response, reduce the level of the tone in 10-dB steps until no further response occurs. - 2.
-Increase the level of the tone in 5-dB steps until a response occurs. - 3.
-After the first response using an ascending approach, decrease the level by 10 dB and begin another ascending 5-dB series until the subject responds again. - 4.
+- Following a satisfactory positive response, reduce the level of the tone in 10-dB steps until no further response occurs. - 181 2.
+Increase the level of the tone in 5-dB steps until a response occurs. - 182 3.
+After the first response using an ascending approach, decrease the level by 10 dB 183 and begin another ascending 5-dB series until the subject responds again. - 4.
 Continue to decrease the level by 10 dB and increase by 5 dB until the subject responds at the same level on two out of two, three or four (i.e. 50 % or more) responses on the ascent.
 This is the hearing threshold level.
-Threshold is defined as the lowest level at which responses occur in at least half of a series of ascending trials with a minimum of two responses required at that level. - 5.
-Proceed to the next frequency, starting at a clearly audible level (e.g. 30 dB above the adjacent threshold, but see notes on familiarisation in Section 6.6) and use the 10-dB-down, 5-dB-up sequence described in Step 4 until the threshold criterion is satisfied.
+Threshold is defined as the lowest level at which responses occur in at least half of a series of ascending trials with a minimum of two responses required at that level. - 189 5.
+Proceed to the next frequency, starting at a clearly audible level (e.g. 30 dB above 190 the adjacent threshold, but see notes on familiarisation in Section 6.6) and use the 191 10-dB-down, 5-dB-up sequence described in Step 4 until the threshold criterion is 192 satisfied.

-6.8 Variations in method
+698 Variations in method

-There will be situations where the test frequencies will vary from those in Section 6.4.
-For example, industrial audiometry (Health & Safety Executive, 2005, Appendix 5) requires testing at 500 Hz, 1000 Hz, 2000 Hz, 3000 Hz, 4000 Hz, 6000 Hz and 8000 Hz.

-Subjects with short attention spans, and some elderly subjects, may find the full test rather tiring.
-In these cases it may be appropriate to test fewer frequencies, as it is better to test fewer frequencies accurately than to attempt a complete test on an uncooperative subject where the accuracy will be in doubt.
-When frequencies are omitted from the test the reason shall be recorded.
-With such subjects other modifications to technique may be required, such as the use of longer test tones or alternative response methods.
+- There will be situations where the test frequencies will vary from those in Section 6.4.
+For example, industrial audiometry (Health & Safety Executive, 2005, Appendix 5) - 196 requires testing at 500 Hz, 1000 Hz, 2000 Hz, 3000 Hz, 4000 Hz, 6000 Hz and 8000 Hz. - 197 Subjects with short attention spans, and some elderly subjects, may find the full test - 198 rather tiring.
+In these cases it may be appropriate to test fewer frequencies, as it is - 199 better to test fewer frequencies accurately than to attempt a complete test on an - 200 uncooperative subject where the accuracy will be in doubt.
+When frequencies are - 201 omitted from the test the reason shall be recorded.
+With such subjects other - 202 modifications to technique may be required, such as the use of longer test tones or - 203 alternative response methods.
 Again, these variations in technique shall be recorded.

-If the subject is unable to perform an accurate test at some frequencies due to an inability to distinguish between their tinnitus and the test tone, then a frequency-modulated or warble tone may be used as a stimulus.
-Subjects often find a warble tone easier to hear against their tinnitus than a pure-tone.
-However, there are calibration and perception problems with warble tones, and the thresholds measured may be in error as a result.
+- 204 If the subject is unable to perform an accurate test at some frequencies due to an - inability to distinguish between their tinnitus and the test tone, then a frequency- - 206 modulated or warble tone may be used as a stimulus.
+Subjects often find a warble tone - 207 easier to hear against their tinnitus than a pure-tone.
+However, there are calibration and - 208 perception problems with warble tones, and the thresholds measured may be in error 209 as a result.
+It is essential to record at which frequencies and in which ears warble tones - as a result.
 It is essential to record at which frequencies and in which ears warble tones were used.
-The use of pulsed tones and narrow-band noise is not advised due to calibration and perception problems.

-If there is reason to suspect that the hearing thresholds are exaggerated, published variations in technique may help with this (e.g. Cooper & Lightfoot, 2000).
-When used, a note citing the method shall be added to the audiogram form (Section 10).
+The use of pulsed tones and narrow-band noise is not advised due to - calibration and perception problems. - 212 If there is reason to suspect that the hearing thresholds are exaggerated, published - variations in technique may help with this (e.g. Cooper & Lightfoot, 2000).
+When used, a - note citing the method shall be added to the audiogram form (Section 10).

-7. Bone-conduction audiometry without masking
+715 Bone-conduction audiometry without masking

-Without masking, it is not possible to determine which ear is responding to bone-conduction testing.
-Calibration standards for b-c apply only to monaural hearing and were derived using approximately 35 dB sensation level of masking noise in the non-test ear.
-When testing without masking, thresholds may appear more acute by about 5 dB due to binaural stimulation.
+- 216 Without masking, it is not possible to determine which ear is responding to bone- - 217 conduction testing.
+Calibration standards for b-c apply only to monaural hearing and - 218 were derived using approximately 35 dB sensation level of masking noise in the non-test - 219 ear.
+When testing without masking, thresholds may appear more acute by about 5 dB - 220 due to binaural stimulation.

-7.1 Bone vibrator
+Z21 Bone vibrator